Alternating Direction Method of Multipliers for Nonlinear Matrix Decompositions: Hardness of NMDs

 \item Let us come back to the Gaussian case, meaning the entries of $W$ and $H$ are generated using the Gaussian distribution, and $X = (WH).^2$, but consider small instances, namely $m=n=10$, $r=2$.
 This smaller problem reduces the importance of the combinatorial complexity associated with sign patterns in the product $WH$.
 On the bottom of Figure~\ref{fig:csf-rand}, we observe the evolution of the average objective value over 10 runs for 15 iterations.
 The fast decrease of the objective indicates that, in small dimensions, ADMM can reach accurate solutions reliably (below 1\%).
 This supports the interpretation that the poor behavior observed at larger scales is mainly due to the complexity of the problem, rather than by an intrinsic deficiency of the ADMM scheme. \end{itemize}

 Interestingly, in the two simple cases above, the KL divergence allows ADMM to converge to machine precision errors.
-It is unclear to us why this is the case, and a question of further research.
+It is unclear to us why this is the case and is a question for future research.